jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.70 ToRadians

-Converts a raster from degrees to radians.
+Converts a raster from degrees to radians..

 *Parameters*: